 2

-Dexterous manipulation is challenging because it requires understanding how subtle hand motion influences the environment through contact with objects.
-We introduce DexWM, a Dexterous Manipulation World Model that predicts the next latent state of the environment conditioned on past states and dexterous actions.
-To overcome the scarcity of dexterous manipulation datasets, DexWM is trained on over 900 hours of human and non-dexterous robot videos.
-To enable fine-grained dexterity, we find that predicting visual features alone is insufficient; therefore, we introduce an auxiliary hand consistency loss that enforces accurate hand configurations.
-DexWM outperforms prior world models conditioned on text, navigation, and full-body actions, achieving more accurate predictions of future states.
-DexWM also demonstrates strong zero-shot generalization to unseen manipulation skills when deployed on a Franka Panda arm equipped with an Allegro gripper, outperforming Diffusion Policy by over 50% on average in grasping, placing, and reaching tasks.
+Modeling dexterous hand-object interactions is challenging as it requires understanding how subtle finger motions influence the environment through contact with objects.
+While recent world models address interaction modeling, they typically rely on coarse action spaces that fail to capture fine-grained dexterity.
+We, therefore, introduce DexWM, a Dexterous Interaction World Model that predicts future latent states of the environment conditioned on past states and dexterous actions.
+To overcome the scarcity of finely annotated dexterous datasets, DexWM represents actions using finger keypoints extracted from egocentric videos, enabling training on over 900 hours of human and non-dexterous robot data.
+Further, to accurately model dexterity, we find that predicting visual features alone is insufficient; therefore, we incorporate an auxiliary hand consistency loss that enforces accurate hand configurations.
+DexWM outperforms prior world models conditioned on text, navigation, or full-body actions in future-state prediction and demonstrates strong zero-shot transfer to unseen skills on a Franka Panda arm with an Allegro gripper, surpassing Diffusion Policy by over 50% on average across grasping, placing, and reaching tasks.

 Hand actions are represented as differences in 3D keypoints between frames (e.g., Hkj - Hki), providing a unified representation of dexterous actions in DexWM.
 This is supplemented with camera motion, which captures the agent’s movement.